Skip to main content

 Starting with a fleet of 16 bicycles in 2011, the program now includes 250 bicycles and bike-related devices, including adaptive equipment such as trailers and tagalongs.
 There is also a pedal-powered Magical School Bus, which up to eight kids and adults can ride together.

 In addition to CDOT grant funding, SRTS has received financial assistance from UC Health, BNSF Railway, and the FoCo Fondo.
-All told, the program has received about $2 million in grants and donations, which has made it possible to grow the program to a point where 6,000 to 7,000 K-12 students participate in hands-on bicycle and pedestrian safety training each year and an estimated 27 percent of K-8 students regularly walk, bike, skateboard or scooter to school.
+All told, the program has received more than $2 million in grants and donations, which has made it possible to grow the program to a point where 5,000 to 6,000 K-12 students participate in hands-on bicycle and pedestrian safety training each year and an estimated 27 percent of K-8 students regularly walk, bike, skateboard or scooter to school.

 Drake and Hampshire Intersection